Signatures of graphs for bicommutative Hopf algebras: Hopf algebras of graphs

-Let $\FinGraph$ be the set of equivalence classes of graphs.
-We denote by $\LFinGraph$ the \textbf{free vector space} spanned by the elements in $\FinGraph$, i.e., formal \emph{finite} linear combinations of graphs with coefficients in $\R$.
-We will also consider $\LFinGraphNo$, where $\FinGraphNo \subset \FinGraph$, is the set of graphs with no isolated vertices.
+Let $\FinGraph$ be the set of equivalence classes of isomorphic graphs.
+We denote by $\LFinGraph$ the \textbf{free vector space} spanned by the elements in $\FinGraph$, i.e., formal \emph{finite} linear combinations of graphs with coefficients in $\Q$, the rational numbers.
 Let $\FinGraph_{n}$ be the set of equivalence classes of graphs with $n$ vertices.
-We can define a grading on $\LFinGraph$ by considering the number of vertices
+We can define a grading on $\LFinGraph$ by